 - 1. The exam format depends on the knowledge and skills to be assessed and will be announced via the assessment plans or no later than at the start of the course. - 2.
-In consultation with the Board of Examiners, the examiner may decide that due to the small number of students or due to the nature and content of a course, an originally written course exam can be taken as an oral exam or can include one or more written essays, which students may or may not have to present and defend orally.
-Upon request, the Board of Examiners will give students with a disability the opportunity to take exams in a manner that accommodates their specific disability as much as possible.
+In consultation with the Board of Examiners, the examiner may decide that due to the small number of students or due to the nature and content of a course, an originally written course exam can be taken as an oral exam or can include one or more written essays, which students may or may not have to present and defend orally. - 3.
+Pursuant to the recommendation of the SSC-Disability Support and/or study advisor, the Board of Examiners will give students with a disability the opportunity to take exams in a manner that accommodates their specific disability as much as possible.
 The Board of Examiners will seek expert advice where necessary before reaching a decision.